-As Justify prepares to challenge for horse racing’s biggest prize at Belmont on June 9th, 2018, interest already if high in predicting the odds of the latest Triple Crown contender making history.
-23 horses completed the first two legs of the Triple Crown in the last 100 years but failed to win the Belmont Stakes.
+Before Justify successfully claimed horse racing’s biggest prize at Belmont on June 9th, 2018, interest was already high in predicting the odds of the latest Triple Crown contender making history.
+23 horses have completed the first two legs of the Triple Crown in the last 100 years but then failed to win the Belmont Stakes.

 American Pharoah’s historic win in 2015 broke a 37-year drought without a Triple Crown winner in horse racing, and revitalized interest in the sport.
 Sporting “super-agent” Leigh Steinberg first wrote about the subsequent American Pharoah Effect on horse racing in September of that year.
 Making the 2015 race even more significant was the long run of odds-defying failures by Triple Crown favorites in the race for the prior 3+ decades.